 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and adhere to the BACP ethical guidelines (BACP Ethical Framework for Good Practice for Counsellors and Psychotherapists).

-I regularly attend courses/training which inform my practice including solution-focused therapy, love and intimacy, adolescents and technology, addiction, bereavement, adult and child safeguarding, suicidal ideation.
+I regularly attend courses/training which inform my practice including solution-focused therapy, love and intimacy, adolescents and technology, addiction, bereavement, adult and child safeguarding, suicidal ideation, trauma.